 Ren Jingtao and his partner advertise matsutake mushroom during a livestream, in Chengxian, Longnan in Northwest China's Gansu Province, on December 10, 2024.
 Photo: Chen Tao/GT

-In early February, China unveiled its "No 1 central document" for 2024, outlining the priorities for comprehensively promoting rural revitalization.
+In early February, China unveiled its "No. 1 central document" for 2024, outlining the priorities for comprehensively promoting rural revitalization.
 The document proposes to implement high-quality development projects for rural e-commerce, promote the construction of county-level e-commerce live-streaming facilities, to ramp up online sales of rural specialties.

 The story of Ren and his team highlights the booming e-commerce industry across China.
-In recent years, the government has advanced the development of e-commerce in its rural areas, supporting 1,489 counties in building up to 3,000 county-level e-commerce public service centers and logistics distribution centers, as well as over 158,000 village-level e-commerce service sites.
+In recent years, the government has advanced the development of e-commerce in rural areas, supporting 1,489 counties in building up to 3,000 county-level e-commerce public service centers and logistics distribution centers, as well as over 158,000 village-level e-commerce service sites.

 'Anything can be livestreamed'